 I froze.
 My eyes were glued to the painting again.
 This time, it was showing a car rushing off from a cliff, straight into the stormy ocean beneath it.
 The memory of one night creeped into my head.
 It had been a few weeks ago; I was out with the girls, had a few glasses of wine and was heavily babbling.
 I said how I wish Noah would get what he deserved, like be involved in an accident or something.
 If only he would drive his car off a cliff.

 How foolish of me to say those things in the presence of my phone.
 Corporate espionage is a thing and big companies are listening on each other.
-Now this man was going to try to blackmail for whatever access to my company’s data he thought he could get .
+Now this man was going to try to blackmail me for whatever access to my company’s data he thinks he can get.
 I paused my thoughts as I nearly burst out laughing.
 What this man obviously failed to comprehend was how little did I care about all of that.
-I loathed my job and would be willing to quit in a heartbeat, not looking back.
+Loathing my job, I would be willing to quit in a heartbeat, not looking back.
 No blackmail, no access.

 – I assure you, ms. Sanders, I am not after your company’s secrets – the man spoke as if he was reading my thoughts.